grafana/grafana-operator/docs/docs/proposals/002-alerting-support.md

 Merging both approaches where appropriate is also an option.
 Further details need to be discussed for this to be viable.

+## Decision Outcome

+The maintianrs have decided to use _Option 1_ to keep Alerting separated from other resources and keep the existing APIs as simple as possible.
+Implementation will be tracked in upcoming PRs and issues and linked in this document.
 ## Related discussions

 - [Issue 911](https://github.com/grafana/grafana-operator/issues/911)
 - [PR 1144](https://github.com/grafana/grafana-operator/pull/1144)